 Once the mission is complete, hang out at the attached Solutions Lounge and Restaurant.
 The experience is sure to engage your entire group, and maybe help you identify a future team leader, too!

-Photo credit: Podium Karting & Events website
+A racer at Podium Karting & Events

 Think go-karting is for kids?
 Think again.
 With high-speed races and extra entertainment, Podium Karting & Events offers one of the most fun team building outings just north of the city.